Sausage and Gnocchi Soup

 Heat a large Dutch oven with oil over medium heat.
 Add mushrooms and saute until mushrooms are deep golden brown, 4 to 6 minutes.
 (Don’t rush this step.
 Browning the mushrooms will add flavor to the soup.)

 To the mushrooms, add sausage, onions, kale stems (reserve leaves), Italian seasoning, red pepper flakes, and some salt.
 Saute until onions are starting to soften, 2 to 3 minutes more.

 Add vinegar, scraping up any brown bits on the bottom of the pan.

 Stir in kale leaves, stock, tomatoes (including liquid), and parmesan rind.

 Bring soup to a simmer.
 When soup is simmering, add the lid to the pan and reduce heat to low.
 (If the soup bubbles over, move the lid so it is slightly ajar.)
 Simmer soup, covered, for 10 minutes to let the flavors come together.

-Remove lid and add gnocchi.
-Simmer gnocchi according to package directions, usually 3 to 4 minutes for gnocchi and a few minutes longer for pasta).
+Remove lid and add gnocchi or pasta.
+Simmer according to package directions (usually 3 to 4 minutes for gnocchi and a few minutes longer for pasta).

 Remove parmesan rind from soup.
 Taste and season soup with some salt and pepper.